We’ve included a selection of Frequently Asked Questions below, and will continue to expand this list over the course of our consultation process.

 - You will receive information regarding next steps including a link to register your attendance at our first round of Community Presentations.

-- Attend Community Presentation 1 to learn more about the Assemble Model, hear about 393 Macaulay Rd, submit your feedback via a survey and have the opportunity to raise any questions with our team.
+- Attend Community Presentation 1 to learn more about the Assemble Model, hear about our project, submit your feedback via a survey and have the opportunity to raise any questions with our team.

 - Receive further correspondence from the Assemble team after attending Community Presentation 1 and register your attendance for Community Presentation 2.